Data Archive Centres

 British Geological Survey

 DASSH is the MEDIN DAC for marine species and habitats data and was accredited in 2009.
-Re-accreditation is in progress since 2017.
+Covering all aspects of marine biodiversity, from seabirds to plankton and the related marine habitats, DASSH is committed to supporting the FAIR principles for open data and open science.

 Safeguarding marine biological data (past and future) and aiming to make that data available as a national information resource to support marine science and better stewardship of the marine environment.

-The data held at DASSH is critical in supporting Marine Spatial Planning, Environmnetal Impact Assessments and to provide the evidence base to achieve Good Environmental Status (GES) under the Marine Strategy Framework Directive (MSFD).
-In addition, DASSH can asssist in meeting the reporting erquirements of UK Marine Monitoring and Assessment Strategy, which in turn addresses the reporting for more than 40 national and internationla obligations including OSPAR, Water Framework Directive (WFD) and other marine environmental directives.
+The data held at DASSH is critical in supporting Marine Spatial Planning, Environmental Impact Assessments and to provide the evidence base to achieve Good Environmental Status (GES) under the Marine Strategy Framework Directive (MSFD).
+In addition, DASSH can assist in meeting the reporting requirements of UK Marine Monitoring and Assessment Strategy, which in turn addresses the reporting for more than 40 national and international obligations including OSPAR, Water Framework Directive (WFD) and other marine environmental directives.

 DASSH data has been used in the development of UK-wide data layers to inform the designation of Marine Conservation Zones (DEFRA MB0102 contract), the development of maps and dossiers on Priority Marine Features for Scotland and in data mining to develop mapping strategies for fish species in Welsh waters.
 In addition, DASSH routinely responds to specific queries from research scientists, consultancies and government agencies.